ChristinaWright05/Fall-2024-Group-2/README.md

 Additional data exploration can be done in our self-service dashboards, published to Tableau public:
 1. Severity of Alerts by Subway Line: https://public.tableau.com/app/profile/ryan.kantor/viz/AnalysisbySubwayLine/Dashboard1

+This dashboard provides an analysis with a focus on the subway lines.
+From this analysis, the MBTA can get an indication of which subway lines operate the best.
+From this analysis, the red and green subway lines have the highest distinct alert counts.
+The orange and blue lines have less distinct alert counts.
+However, as indicated by the scatterplot, the red subway line also tends to have the highest amount of totat gated entries.
+The high amount of distinct alert counts may be in part due to being more utilized.
+The green line tends to have fewer total gated entries than the yellow line while having a higher distinct alert ccount, indicating this line should be a focus for the MBTA.

 2. Frequency of Alerts & Location Analysis: https://public.tableau.com/app/profile/angelo.nicolosi/viz/LocationTimeAnalysis/Dashboard1